tuilathang97/payloadcms-mcp/README.md

 ---

-**🎯 Recommended Workflow**: Always use `prepare-content` first, review the output, then use `populate-content` for the best experience and control over your PayloadCMS content generation.
+**🎯 Recommended Workflow (v3.0)**: Use `bootstrap-refactored` for advanced content creation with dependency resolution and context management.
+For simpler scenarios, the traditional `prepare-content` + `populate-content` workflow remains fully supported.

+**🚀 New in v3.0**: Context-managed multi-step operations with smart dependency resolution and 8-call limit protection for robust content generation.